microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 ### Showcasing the BlackoutStrikethroughBrush property

-This example sets the color of the strikethrough on the text of backed out days.
+This example sets the color of the strikethrough on the text of blacked out days.

+The `BlackoutStrikethroughBrush` property only applies to non-Today days.
+For Today, the `TodayBlackoutForeground` brush is used for the strikethrough line.

 ![Blacked Out Sundays.](images/BlackoutStrikethroughBrush.png)